azurite/Dungeon-Generator/README.md

 Dungeon.render(Mymap, document.getElementById("map"));
 ```

+If you wan't to make your own render function keep in mind that you can access the entity numbers that you have defined in the constructor via ```myMap.floor, myMap.wall``` etc.

 The algorithm is still a work in progress and updates will be added from time to time.
 Including a more thorough documentation.